 After a few sleepy yawns, a voice from down the hall announced he was going downstairs to “turn off the lights”, and off they went.
 “Thanks, daddy.”

-Then suddenly, a vision appeared on our small iPhone monitor—not of a cute fuzzy, cherry-cheeked bunny—but one of a most haneous, foul-looking, evil rabbit moving back and forth in front of the camera.
-It was beyond even Tim Burton’s imagination.
+Then suddenly, a vision appeared on our iPhone we were using to monitor the Easter Bunny—but wait, it was not that of a cute fuzzy, cherry-cheeked bunny—but one of a most haneous, foul-looking, evil rabbit moving back and forth in front of the camera.
+(A scary photograph daddy was holding in front of the camera downstairs) It was beyond even Tim Burton’s imagination.

 “AUGHHHH!!!” yelped Lucas as he dove further down under the covers.